 - Too much caffeine may decrease the amount of lithium in your body.
 If you cut out salt from your diet, this can also affect blood levels of lithium.

 - Lithium may affect your mental alertness or make you drowsy.
 Do not drive until you know how lithium will affect you.
 Avoid alcohol.

-- Ensure you keep adequately hydrated while taking lithium.
+- Ensure you keep adequately hydrated while taking lithium and maintain an adequate salt intake (your doctor will discuss this requirement).
 The risk of side effects of lithium is increased if you are dehydrated, or if you are excessively hydrated.
 Excessive sweating or diarrhea may also upset the balance of lithium in the blood.

 - Contact your doctor if you become ill or have an infection as your dosage of lithium may need to be altered or temporarily discontinued.